pkgw/cranko/book/src/integrations/zenodo.md

 - The text `xx.xxxx/dev-build.$project.version`, where `$project` is the name of the Cranko project being released, is replaced with the version DOI.

+If you’re feeling extra-clever, you can include these templates in your `CHANGELOG.md` entry, and your final changelog will include the DOIs of the release that it describes.

 If you’re building out of source control, these replacements won't happen, of course.
 If a pull request is being built, fake DOIs with similar forms will be substituted in.
 You can add checks in your code to see whether the DOIs start